small-tech/spinners/README.md

 ### Generate PNGs

-In an ideal world, animated SVGs (yes, even those that use SMIL animations – which are great, by the way) should be supported everywhere.
+In an ideal world, animated SVGs (yes, even those that use [SMIL animations](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_animation_with_SMIL) – which are great, by the way) should be supported everywhere.
 Sadly, we don’t live in an ideal world.
-We live in a world where GitHub can <strike>mass-violate the copyright of free and open source projects</strike> do “AI pair programming” but cannot render a simple animated SVG properly.
+We live in a world where GitHub can <strike>mass-violate the copyright of free and open source projects</strike> implement “AI pair programming” but cannot render a simple animated SVG properly.

 So, if you’re viewing this readme on GitHub, what you’re seeing above are bitmap versions (animated PNGs) of the spinners exported using tiny scripts I wrote for that purpose.
+The reason they’re a shade of blue is because, unlike the SVGs which default to using the `currentColor` of their context, I had to export [a colour that would work with acceptable contrast on both light and dark mode](https://web.archive.org/web/20160214165231/trace.wisc.edu/contrast-ratio-examples/PassingMidColorSamples_4-5to1.htm).

 They’re embedded as fallbacks withing `<foreignObject>` tags inside of the inline SVGs in the readme (so, for example, if you’re viewing them in [VSCodium](https://vscodium.com/), you will only see the SVG spinners, not two sets of spinners).